Only a Quarter of Virginia Drivers Said Driving on Pot is ‘Extremely Dangerous,’ Survey Shows

 Efforts to promote safe driving with cannabis are active at the federal level as well.
 The Governors Highway Safety Association (GHSA) commissioned a report about educational campaigns on cannabis and driving on July 26.
 The GHSA partnered with National Alliance to Stop Impaired Driving to create a playbook written specifically for State Highway Safety Offices (SHSO).

 Similar efforts to pinpoint the need for safety for people who consume cannabis is ongoing in Canada as well.
-Research published in the Canadian Medical Association Journal in April 2021 was conducted by research team associated with Lady Davis Institute of the Jewish General Hospital in Montreal and found similar attitudes and misinformation about driving under the influence of pot.
+Research published in the Canadian Medical Association Journal in April 2021 was conducted by a research team associated with Lady Davis Institute of the Jewish General Hospital in Montreal and found similar attitudes and misinformation about driving under the influence of pot.

-The post Only Quarter of Virginia Drivers Said Driving on Pot is ‘Extremely Dangerous,’ Survey Shows appeared first on High Times.
+The post Only a Quarter of Virginia Drivers Said Driving on Pot is ‘Extremely Dangerous,’ Survey Shows appeared first on High Times.

 Jason